noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 * *Calvin & Hobbes: The Days Are Just Packed* by Bill Watterson
 	* I've loved Calvin & Hobbes since I was a child and have read all of them.
 It's a nice nostalgia trip to re-read them plus I pick up on more of the jokes now.
 * *The Persians* by Aeschylus
-	* A lot of pandering to the Greek audience, the persians referring to themselves as barbarians and bemoaning how foolish they were to face the might Greek armies.
+	* A lot of pandering to the Greek audience, the persians referring to themselves as barbarians and bemoaning how foolish they were to face the mighty Greek armies.
 Still it was pretty decent and interesting from a historical perspective.
 * *Seven Against Thebes* by Aeschylus
 	* Decent, the closing scene with Antigone was interesting.
 * *God Is Not Great: How Religion Poisons Everything* by Christopher Hitchens